RussellHankins/websocket-chat-server/README.md

 		The message had such a bad error, the messageid wasn't parsed out.
 	msg(messageid,chatclientid,userid,message)
 		A private message from the sendto command.
-	success(messageid)
+	snap_sent(messageid,snapid)
+		Acknowledgement that you sent a snap.
+	snap(snapid,to_userid,from_userid,datesent,snap)
+		A snap message.
+These messages show up randomly after a call to getsnaps. success(messageid)
 		The message was processed successfully.
 	userjoinedchatroom(messageid,chatroomid,chatclientid,userid,username,number_of_clients)